ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 - Verify that the network is evacuated of all workloads and any non-VM networked devices are either moved to another network, functionally migrated to cloud, or deprecated.
 - Verify any NSX topology or {{site.data.keyword.cloud_notm}} supporting network topology is completed to support the network swing.
 For example, dynamic routing protocols and firewalls.
 - Run an HCX unstretch network workflow in the UI and select the appropriate routing NSX device to take control of the default gateway of the unstretched network.
-- Run any external routing changes, which can include: insert changed routing for networks that were migrated, remove routes to source site from the migrated network, and ensure that routing to the migrated subnet across the WAN still works for applications that were not migrated.
+- Run any external routing changes, which can include inserting changed routing for networks that were migrated, removing routes to source site from the migrated network, and ensuring that routing to the migrated subnet across the WAN still works for the applications that were not migrated.
-- Application owner testing of migrated applications from all possible access points: internet, intranet, and VPN.
+- The application owner tests the migrated applications from all possible access points: the Internet, the intranet, and the VPN.

-Let's say you want to network swing a particular application that has all VMs migrated to cloud.
-For example:
+For example, you want to network swing an application that has all VMs migrated to the cloud:
 - You are using a vyatta on the private network side to insert routes into your MPLS cloud and to tunnel to the edge routing devices on the MPLS so you can avoid the {{site.data.keyword.cloud_notm}} IP space.
 - You have your account set with an {{site.data.keyword.cloud_notm}} VRF.
 - Some applications are behind a network load balanced virtual IP (vIP).
-Those vIPs are on your owned subnet that resides on a virtual F5 behind the vyatta.
+Those vIPs are on your owned subnet that's located on a virtual F5 behind the vyatta.

-While adding more specific routing into the MPLS for networks that are swung over to {{site.data.keyword.cloud_notm}} through HCX works fine for other networks, it does not work for the individual vIPs because a /32 route is being added.
+Adding more specific routing into the MPLS for networks that are swung over to {{site.data.keyword.cloud_notm}} through HCX works fine for other networks.
+However, it does not work for the individual vIPs because a /32 route is being added.

-Solution: It is common for WAN providers to filter out /32 routes that are added.
+The common solution for WAN providers is to filter out /32 routes that are added.
 Work with the WAN vendor to allow.

 The following are considerations and implications:
 - Applications that share subnet, vLAN, and VXLAN need to move together.
 - Applications behind a load balancer that uses an internal routable IP can require routing changes if they cannot be moved together or it is not desirable to do so.
-For example, if there is too much perceived risk by involving too many applications in one swing.
+For example, involving too many applications in one swing can be perceived too much of a risk.
 - VMware admins, network admins (including customers and WAN vendors), and application owners need to be involved, even if there's no planned impact on a particular system or network equipment.

 **Next topic:** [Monitoring parameters and components](/docs/vmwaresolutions?topic=vmwaresolutions-hcxclient-monitoring)